Paralysis: Types, Symptoms, Causes & Treatments

 What is Paralysis?

-Paralysis is caused by a disorder in the nerve system which results in a temporary or permanent loss of voluntary muscular action.
+Paralysis is caused by a disorder in the nervous system which results in a temporary or permanent loss of voluntary muscular action.
 One is at risk of a paralysis attack if there is an issue with the way messages between your brain and body parts are transmitted.
-Consequently, our brain fails to transmit a signal to the respective muscle and loses control.
+As a result, our brain doesn’t send the signal needed to control the corresponding muscle, leading to loss of control.

-Your body may be paralyzed on one or both sides.
+Your paralyzed body may be paralyzed on one or both sides.
 It could happen in a single location or throughout a large area.
 Paraplegia is a condition in which the bottom half of the body is paralyzed, including both legs.
-Quadriplegia is a paralysis that affects both the arms and legs.
+Quadriplegia is a condition where paralysis impacts both the arms and legs.

 What Happens During a Paralysis Attack?